What is the Average Price? Decoding the Complexity of Average Pricing and its Applications

 -

 Arithmetic Mean: This is the most common type of average, calculated by summing all the prices and dividing by the number of prices.
 It's easy to understand and calculate, but it's highly sensitive to outliers (extremely high or low prices) which can significantly skew the result.
-For example, if one house in a neighborhood sells for significantly more than others, the arithmetic mean of house prices will be inflated.
+As an example, if one house in a neighborhood sells for significantly more than others, the arithmetic mean of house prices will be inflated.

 -

 Median: The median is the middle value when all the prices are arranged in ascending order.
 It's less sensitive to outliers than the arithmetic mean.
 If we have an odd number of prices, the median is the middle value.
 If we have an even number of prices, the median is the average of the two middle values.
-This provides a more robust representation of the central tendency when dealing with skewed data.
+This provides a more strong representation of the central tendency when dealing with skewed data.

 -